Spiderpig86/Cirrus/README.md

 * The only component that requires the use of jQuery is the `Header` component for toggling the dropdown menu on mobile.
 * It is possible to use these components without jQuery in other frameworks like Angular and React by mimicking the behavior of toggling the class.

-## :sparkles: Why not other frameworks?
-Even with a multitude of CSS frameworks, some are either too basic to develop more complex websites and some are too bogged down with a lot of styles that don't end up getting used.
-Cirrus is meant to bridge a gap between boilerplate stylesheets and UI frameworks.

 ## :clap: Related Projects
 | Project                                                                              | Description                                                                            |
 |--------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------|